We respect our environment and commit to leaving it in better shape for future generations

 Findings from The University of Canberra have shown that around 500 million native frogs are found on rice farms throughout the rice growing region and the endangered Southern Bell Frog relies on the rice industry for its survival.

-Our rice growers are implementing measures on and around their farms that strive to ensure that native plants and animals can live in harmony with the rice-growing environment.
+Our rice growers are implementing measures on and around their farms that strive to ensure that native plants and animals can live harmoniously within the rice-growing environment.

 Some of these activities include planting and maintaining areas of native vegetation and ensuring Black Box and Red Gum woodlands are flooded occasionally to rejuvenate wetland species.See More